A Muslim, a Jew, and a Christian walk into a concert hall…

 What may be mistaken for a stand-up comedian’s opening line is actually Abraham Jam, a trio of internationally-renowned musicians who have teamed up to create art strengthened by diversity.

 Abraham Jam–composed of Billy Jonas, David LaMotte, and Dawud Wharnsby–features three “brothers” from the three Abrahamic faiths.
 Jonas, LaMotte and Wharnsby have performed extensively over the last few decades in their individual careers.
-They came together and recently announced a special one-night concert that will take place on Saturday, August 26, at Asheville Masonic Temple.
-The trio say there is an album in the works and the Masonic Temple show will kick off extensive touring.

 “Harmony is better than unity,” says David LaMotte, who helped create Abraham Jam.
 “We don’t have to be singing the same note to cultivate peace, we can sing different notes that are beautiful together.”
 LaMotte is a well-loved songwriter, with over 3000 concerts on five continents and every state in the U.S. on his musical resumé.